ImaneBenHassine/Income-Prediction-and-Deploy-with-Django/README.md

 # Income Prediction and Deploy with Django

 ## Introduction :
-In this project I will build ML system available with REST API using Python 3.6 and Django 2.2.4.
+In this project I will build ML system available with REST API using Python3 and Django

 Data Source : https://archive.ics.uci.edu/ml/datasets/Adult

 Abstarct : Predict whether income exceeds $50K/yr based on census data.
 Also known as "Census Income" dataset.

 There are many ways of how ML algorithms can be used:
 - by runing  the ML algorithm locally to compute predictions on prepared test data and share predictions with others.
 It is easy and fast in implementation but hard to govern, monitor, scale and collaborate.